-The preliminary allocation of the purchase price presented above is based on management's estimate of the fair values using valuation techniques including the income, cost and market approach.
+The allocation of the purchase price presented above is based on management's estimate of the fair values using valuation techniques including the income, cost and market approach.
 In estimating the fair value of the acquired assets and assumed liabilities, the fair value estimates are based on, but not limited to, expected future revenue and cash flows, expected future growth rates and estimated discount rates.
 Current and noncurrent assets and current and other liabilities are valued at historical carrying values.
 Inventory is recognized at fair value, with finished goods stated at selling price less an estimated cost to sell.
 Property, plant and equipment is valued through a purchase price appraisal and will be depreciated on a straight-line basis over the respective remaining useful lives of the assets.
-Goodwill is calculated as the excess of the consideration transferred over the fair value of the identifiable net assets acquired and represents the future economic benefits expected to arise from other intangible assets acquired that do not gualify for separate recognition, including assembled workforce and non-contractual relationships, as well as expected future synergies.
-The goodwill of \$83.5 million reflects the strategic fit of Lugano in the Company's branded consumer business and is not expected to be deductible for income tax purposes.
-The purchase accounting for Lugano is expected to be finalized in the first quarter of 2022.
+Goodwill is calculated as the excess of the consideration transferred over the fair value of the identifiable net assets acquired and represents the future economic benefits expected to arise from other intangible assets acquired that do not qualify for separate recognition, including assembled workforce and non-contractual relationships, as well as expected future synergies.
+The goodwill of \$86.3 million reflects the strategic fit of Lugano in the Company's branded consumer business and is not expected to be deductible for income tax purposes.